 Spesso rimango fuori casa nel fine settimana.

-I often stay away from home on the weekend.
+I often go away from home on weekends.

 Mio papà va spesso all’estero per lavoro.